masonschechter/CaveBot/README.md

 Current command prefix: $

 RoleBot was designed to bring order to a community Discord server that I established.
-It's main functionality is to enable members of the server to self-assign and self-remove roles.
-The roles correspond to common games played and are represented by their respective game icons.
+It's main functionality is to enable members of the server to self-assign and self-remove roles by reacting to a specific message with emojis.
+The roles correspond to common games played and are represented by emojis of their respective game icons.
 If someone were looking for a partner in Fortnite, for example, they could "@Fortnite" and only Fortnite players would be pinged.

 RoleBot also includes some silly functions: